-For teachers who work for five consecutive years in schools or educational service agencies that are in low-income areas, student loan debt forgiveness of up to $17,500 may be available.
+For teachers who work for five consecutive years in schools or educational service agencies in low-income areas, student loan debt forgiveness of up to $17,500 may be available.
 The U.S. Department of Education publishes a list of eligible low-income institutions each year.

 For PSLF and teacher loan forgiveness, there is no tax liability for the forgiven debt.
 It's also important to note that teachers can also qualify for PSLF.

 There is one other type of student loan forgiveness that has to do with the type of repayment schedule borrowers choose.
 For those who decide to pay back their debts using income-driven options, any remaining debt will automatically be forgiven after 20 to 25 years of repayment (depending on the program).
-However, for this type of forgiveness, however, you will have to pay income tax on the forgiven amount.
+However, for this type of forgiveness, you might have to pay income tax on the forgiven amount.

 Credit Card Debt Forgiveness

-When you owe money on your credit cards, there’s really no actual forgiveness programs that will allow you to have your balance wiped out.
-However, borrowers facing hardships do have some options at their disposal that could help reduce or even eliminate their balances, but they have a big impact on long-term credit health.
+When you owe money on your credit cards, there are no actual forgiveness programs that will allow you to have your balance wiped out.
+However, borrowers facing hardships have some options at their disposal that could help reduce or even eliminate their balances, but they have a big impact on long-term credit health.

 These include debt settlement (where a third party negotiates down the amount owed) and bankruptcy (in which you can have some or all of the debt discharged).

 Mortgage Debt Forgiveness

 Mortgage lenders will work with borrowers in tough financial situations to help reduce their monthly bills or overall debt burdens.
-Some people may be able to get debt relief through modification programs (which can increase the term of the loan, but lower payments), foreclosure prevention programs, and short sales, some people may get debt relief this way, although historically, the government taxes the forgiven debt as income.
+Some people may be able to get debt relief through modification programs (which can increase the loan term but decrease the payments), foreclosure prevention programs, and short sales.